Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 If you're deploying using Web Deploy, set `WEBSITES_WEBDEPLOY_USE_SCM` to false.

-You can use Visual Studio to deploy to App Service using Web Deploy.
+You can use **Visual Studio** to deploy to **App Service** using **Web Deploy**.
 However, when you do, you want to make sure that the endpoint for deployment isn't the Kudu container.
-To configure that, add an app setting to your app with a name of WEBSITES_WEBDEPLOY_USE_SCM and set the value to false.
+To configure that, add an app setting to your app with a name of `WEBSITES_WEBDEPLOY_USE_SCM` and set the value to "false".

 ### To prevent down-time when you update your code, use Continuous Deployment